stana/akuna-component/README.md

 Akuna Component
 ===============

-Simple component based development lib prototype for python allowing for a very decoupled design between client code using the components and components.
+Simple component based development lib prototype for python allowing for a very decoupled design between client code using components and components.

 Components could be registered by **type** they provide, **context** in which they operate and **name**.
-They could then be searched by these same parameteres.
+They could then be searched by these same parameters.

 For example, a few content types: